markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 If you want to use a different controller, this repo should still work, but you will probably have to change the `device_base` packages referenced in the main config and update the defined pins.

+### LED Strip

+I am using a 5m 24V 120LED/m CCT (Warm White + Cold White) LED Strip:

+AXM-SL2835WWCW120NP-W245-H95

+The range of color temperature settings is reflected by this LED strip (2700K - 5500K).
+If you have a different LED strip, you will have to adjust the `min` and `max` values in the [config.yaml](config.yaml) accordingly.

 ### Motion Sensor